thorpej/CoPicoVision/SGM-notes.md

 it would be handy to write to that RAM even when the ROM is enabled.
 This would enable game code to copy the ROM if desired, or let game code otherwise initialize that RAM before disabling the ROM.
-This is pretty easy to do; we can add the /RD signal as an input to the MEMDEC GAL.
+This is pretty easy to do; we can add the /WR signal as an input to the MEMDEC GAL.  /WR is chosen because it's used similarly in other parts of the system.

 So, how do we want to generate the XRAMEN and ROMEN signals?
 In the SGM, extended RAM is enabled by writing 0b00000001 to port $53.
 Because of